antrax2024/gurush/README.md

   </span>
 </div>

-A command-line AI assistant powered by LangChain and OpenAI's language models.
+_A command-line AI assistant powered by LangChain._

 ## 📋 Overview

-gurush is a terminal application that allows you to interact with AI language models through a simple command-line interface.
+**gurush** is a terminal application that allows you to interact with **AI language models** through a simple command-line interface.
 Ask questions and receive answers formatted with rich markdown.

 ## ✨ Features

-- 🧠 AI-powered responses using OpenAI's language models
+- 🧠 AI-powered responses using any OpenAI compatible API
 - 💻 Clean terminal interface with rich formatting
 - 🎨 Customizable code highlighting themes
 - ⚙️ Simple configuration via YAML